GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
+> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
+The differences between the great and the average approach an order of magnitude.
 >
-> ~ *David Parnas*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts